How to Become a Coach - Athletics Ireland

-We are fully committed to the education and development of coaches through the coaching education pathway.
+We are fully committed to the education and development of coaches through the Coaching Eduction Pathway.

 Coaching is an essential support for athletes allowing them to develop and maximise their athletic ability.
 The coaching pathway is primarily linked to the athlete’s pathway.
 It offers appropriate training and courses to coaches who wish to work with athletes in the different stages of their development.
 Below are key steps to becoming a coach.